Mamamia (website): Brand consolidation and restructure

 Mamamia announced in November 2015 that it would be ending its network-style model and consolidating its various brands in the Australian market into its principal site, Mamamia.
 Content from The Motherish, The Glow, and Debrief Daily would continue to be produced, but would be published via Mamamia in order to avoid fragmenting its audience across destinations.
 It signalled that it would seek to expand its podcast network and produce more video content.
 It also aimed to launch Broad Media, a media consultancy business aimed at assisting brands in connecting with a female audience.

 The site underwent a major rebrand in August 2016, receiving a new logo and altered slogan, finalising the consolidation of the formerly separate brands into the single Mamamia website.
 The US site Frank + Flo remained separate but was renamed Spring St.

 Following the departure of editor-in-chief Kate de Brito in October 2016, Mamamia announced a major restructure of the business.
 Editorial control would be split between news content, to be headed by existing deputy editor Gemma Garkut, and entertainment – which was to oversee the creation of all podcast and video content – led by Holly Wainwright.
 The site appointed Rebecca Jacobs, a former NineMSN executive producer, as editorial and product director of the business – replacing de Brito's role.
 Mamamia signalled a move into covering a broader range of topics, including sports, finance, and travel.

 Mamamia began seeking out prospective investors for the business in December 2016, and is estimated to worth A$80 million on the market.

 The publisher now employs over 120 staff, however is restructuring to reduce increased staff turnover.

 Podcast launch

 In February 2019, Mamamia launched their first podcast with partner, financial services company MyBudget.
 The podcast, The Quicky, is a daily podcast that looks to give a rundown of the day's top stories.
-It now produces over 50 podcasts, including Mamamia Out Loud (hosted by Freedman, Wainwright, and executive editor Jessie Stephens), No Filter with Mia Freedman, You Beauty and children's podcast, That's Incredible, in partnership with Subaru Australia.
-Their podcasts are run by Head of Podcasts, Elissa Ratliff.
+It now produces over 50 podcasts, including Mamamia Out Loud (hosted by Freedman, Wainwright, and executive editor Jessie Stephens), No Filter, You Beauty and children's podcast, That's Incredible, in partnership with Subaru Australia.
+Their podcasts are run by Elissa Ratliff.
+Freedman announced that she would step back from hosting No Filter in July 2026, citing time constraints with other commitments.

-Editorial control
+Staff changes

-The website is known for avoiding coverage of former Mamamia writer Antoinette Lattouf's case challenging her unlawful termination by the ABC due to pressure from the zionist lobby.
+In July 2026, Mamamia announced that Luca Lavigne would become the next CEO of the company in September upon the departure of Nat Harvey, Harvey was CEO of the company since 2024.